hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 I've found a lot of good resources motivating MCMC methods, and describing the relevant algorithms, chiefly Gibbs sampling, Metropolis sampling, and Hybrid Monte-Carlo.
 When attempting to actually apply these tools, I've come across a few tricks and concepts that weren't clearly signposted in the literature.
 (The specific problems that required the use of MCMC were [survival curves](https://hilbert-spaess.github.io/STATS-survival-curves/) problems and full parameter inference of neural network models).

 I'm summarising here the bare minimum I needed to sample from the distributions that arose in the above projects.
+The motivating example throughout will be sampling from a posterior over neural network models for regression.

 ## Brief summary of MCMC methods